romulobordezani/formoose/README.md

 [![npm version](https://img.shields.io/npm/v/formoose.svg?style=flat)](https://www.npmjs.com/package/formoose)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://reactjs.org/docs/how-to-contribute.html#your-first-pull-request)
 <br /><br />
-#### Mongoose's schema based validation engine, made to integrate back and front-end validations easily and using same schemas
+#### Formoose is a runtime **validation engine**, based on Mongoose's 🐻 schemas.

+Meant to integrate `React Controled Forms` with back-end APIs using [MongoDB](https://www.mongodb.com/).

-It **IS NOT** intended to do magic and generate automatically Html forms and fields, styles, and React components.
+It **IS NOT** intended to do magic and generate automatically HTML forms, fields, nor styles, or React components for you.

-It **DOES** provide tools to validate the same Mongoose Schema using `React & Hooks` and `Node.js` integrating back and front end validations in the same source.
+It **DOES** provide an easy way to parse and validate the same **Mongoose** Schema using `React & Hooks`, integrating back and front-end validations in the same source of truth.

-**Important Note**: 🐻 Mongoose isn't required at all, but the supported schema follows [these guide lines](https://mongoosejs.com/docs/guide.html), what is different of [yup](https://github.com/jquense/yup) with its own .js Schemas, and also different of what [ajv](https://ajv.js.org/) does dealing with [json schemas](http://json-schema.org/).
+**IMPORTANT Note**: 🐻 [Mongoose](https://mongoosejs.com/) lib isn't required at the front-side at all, you can use any schemas following [these guide lines](https://mongoosejs.com/docs/guide.html), and validate them using [Mongoose built in validators](https://mongoosejs.com/docs/validation.html#built-in-validators) at the back-end side.

  ### Provides:
-* Easy to use sync/async validations of Mongoose schemas, both in Client Side using `React Hooks` or on server side using `Node.js Promises`.
+* Fast sync/async validations for the whole schema.
 * Validation for single fields
-* Integration with React Hook `useState`, tools available to set up errors, clean, deal with changes etc.
+* Tools to set up errors on specific fields, to clean, deal with changes etc.
 * Friendly and consistent error messages with internationalization support using [react-i18next](https://www.npmjs.com/package/react-i18next).
-* Configurable Error messages for each type checking
 * Real time validation in forms
-* Custom validations using simple Java Script functions
+* Custom validations using simple Java Script functions, which allows you to validate whatever you want like Regexes, API based validations, custom logic etc.

 #### 🚀 Getting started:

-Example:
+Basic example:

 ```jsx
 import React, { useState } from 'react';